-Prediction markets put the probability at 16%: Will Hamas agree to disarm by June 30.
-Currently, markets see this as unlikely (16% YES).
-Hamas to Negotiate Disarmament With Board of Peace on Monday.
+Prediction markets put the probability at 6%: Will Hamas agree to disarm by June 30.
+Currently, markets see this as unlikely (6% YES).
+Sources downplay reported breakthrough in Hamas disarmament talks | The Times of Israel.

 What does smart money think?
 Get AI verdicts, wallet positioning, signal analysis, and entry targets.